Which Degrees Help You Work in the Solar Energy Industry?

 As a distinct engineering discipline, electrical engineering involves the study, development, and application of systems, equipment, and devices that utilize electricity, electromagnetism, and electronics.

-In the solar energy industry, electrical engineers design the electrical circuitry and wiring systems for solar panels and their adjunct devices.
+In the solar energy industry, people with electrical engineering degrees design the electrical circuitry and wiring systems for solar panels and their adjunct devices.

 Electronics Engineering